-To install laminate the floor must be almost perfectly level.
+To install laminate planks or tiles, the floor must be almost perfectly level.
 In many homes, especially older homes, there are dips and high spots in the floor that will affect the quality of the installation.
 Leveling the floor will add to the cost of the installation.

 Homeowners often overlook the challenge of moving furniture for a flooring project.
 All furniture needs to be moved for the project.
 You may need help moving furniture or even possibly storing it temporarily if you don’t have space to store it locally.

-Laminate usually looks just as beautiful as a real hardwood floor, but usually costs much less.
-Laminate also has a factory finish that more durable than hardwood and does not require finishing.
+Laminate often looks just as beautiful as a real hardwood floor but usually costs much less.
+Laminate also has a factory finish that does not require refinishing.

 How to Save Money on Your Flooring Installation